August Wilhelm Iffland: Life

 Iffland produced the then contemporary, now classical works of Goethe and Schiller with conscientious care, but he had little understanding for the drama of the romantic writers.
 As an actor, he was conspicuous for his comedy parts: fine gentlemen, polished men of the world, and distinguished princes.

 Iffland died in Berlin on 22 September 1814.
 He is buried in the Jerusalems- und Neue Kirche Friedhof II (Cemetery No. II of the Jerusalem's Church and New Church) in Berlin-Kreuzberg.
 A bronze portrait statue of him was erected in front of the Mannheim theater in 1864.
 A street in Berlin is named after him.

 The Iffland-Ring bears Iffland's likeness, and is borne by the most important German-speaking actor, as decided by his predecessor.

 Works

-The form of play in which Iffland was most at home, both as an actor and playwright, was the domestic drama, the sentimental play of everyday life.
-His works show little imagination, but they display a thorough mastery of the technical necessities of the stage, and a remarkable power of devising effective situations.
-His best characters are simple and natural, fond of domestic life, but too much given the utterance of commonplace sentimentality.
+Iffland specialized domestic dramas depicting everyday life.
+His works display a thorough mastery of the technical necessities of the stage, and a remarkable power of devising effective situations.

 His best-known plays are Die Jäger, Dienstpflicht, Die Advokaten, Die Mündel and Die Hagstolzen.
 Iffland was also a dramatic critic, and German actors placed high value on his reasonings and hints about their works in his Almanach für Theater und Theaterfreunde.
 During 1798–1802 he issued his Dramatischen Werke in sixteen volumes, to which he added an autobiography (Meine theatralische Laufbahn).
 During 1807–1809 Iffland put out two volumes of Neue dramatische Werke.
 Selections from his writings were later published, one in two volumes, the other in ten volumes.